MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 The following steps show how the WebView can modify the Win32 Host App by changing the title of the Win32 App:

-1. Note the title of the Sample App, displayed in the top left of the window next to the icon.
+1. Note the title of the **WebView2APISample** sample app, displayed in the top left of the window next to the icon.
 It's initially **WebView2APISample - Microsoft Edge WebView2**.

 1. Under the **Receiving Message** section, fill out the form with the new title of your choice.

 1. Click **Send**.

-Note the new title displayed in the titlebar of the Sample App.
+Note the new title displayed in the titlebar of the **WebView2APISample** sample app.

 <!-- ---------- -->